University of Otago

 Dunedin is a laid-back city with a strong student vibe.
 The city is surrounded by beautiful beaches, hills, and wildlife—perfect for weekend adventures.
 With a large international student community, you will always feel right at home at University of Otago.

-study fields:
+Study fields:

-Arts: Performing Arts
+Arts: Performing Arts, Music

-Humanities: Communication, Literature, Media
+Humanities: Communication, Languages, Media

 The University of Otago offers both on-campus and off-campus housing.
 There are 15 residential colleges, mainly for first-year students.